PeterMakus/SeisMIC/CONTRIBUTING.md

 # Contributing to SeisMIC

 First of all, a massive thanks for contributing to SeisMIC!
 This is what keeps community codes alive!
 This document gives an overview of how to contribute to SeisMIC or its community.
-The document is largely oriented from its sibling in the obspy reposityor.
+The document is largely oriented from its sibling in the obspy repository.

 * To report a suspected bug or propose a feature addition, please open a new issue (please read and address what is pointed out in the issue template
 * To directly propose changes, a bug fix or to add a new feature, please open a pull request (see beløw)